-Emergency shelter for the homeless is provided by Hope Haven Homeless Shelter.
-This agency also provides permanent supportive housing for the chronically homeless who have disabilities.
+Bureau provides services to homeless youth including temporary foster placement with relatives or friends until the crisis is resolved.
+If the issue Emergency shelter for the homeless is provided by Hope Haven Homeless Shelter.
+This agency also provides permanent supportive housing for facility for housing the chronically homeless with long-term mental illness that is supported by the local Housing Authority and managed by the the chronically homeless who have disabilities.
 Safe Passage provides shelter and services for the victims of domestic violence.
-Youth Service Bureau provides services to homeless youth including temporary foster placement with relatives or in foster homes until the crisis is resolved.
-If the issue cannot be resolved, the youth is referred to the Illinois Department of Human Services for long-term foster placement.
-The community has a facility for housing the chronically homeless with long-term mental illness that is coordinated by the local Housing Authority and the local community mental health provider.
+Youth Service cannot be resolved, the youth is referred to the Illinois Department of Human Services for long-term foster placement.
+The community has a ocal community mental health provider.